Global Pathways to New Zealand:

 Students entering NCUK Pre-Master’s (PMP) qualification must meet NCUK’s entry requirements.
 Please use the PMP entry requirements to check the information for your country/qualifications.

-To progress to your chosen postgraduate degree programme upon completion of the NCUK PMP:
+To progress to your chosen postgraduate degree programme in the Faculty of Business, Economics and Law (excluding Law programmes) or the Faculty of Culture and Society* upon completion of the NCUK PMP:

-- You can use an overall Grade A with no bands below B in English for Academic Purposes to meet the English language requirements for courses requiring IELTS 7.0
+- You can use an overall Grade B or higher in English for Academic Purposes to meet the university’s English language requirements.

 Some courses will require specific subjects in your undergraduate degree or may have higher entry requirements.